sb-innovation-team/lunch-bot-light/readme.md

 ## Installation

+- Setup your Slack Workspace with the correct commands and token
 - Copy `.env.example` to `.env` file.
 - Fill in correct parameters for `.env` file.
 - `$ composer install`